sporto/elm-patterns/src/architecture/effects.md

 # The effects pattern

-In a usual Elm application the `update` function returns `(Model, Cmd Msg)`.
-Commands in Elm are an opaque types so testing update functions is not easy.
-We cannot easily inspect the commands and see if they are doing the right thing, we cannot also simulate these commands as we don't know what they are doing.
+In a usual Elm application the `update` function returns `(Model, Cmd Msg)`. `Cmd` in Elm is an opaque type so `update` functions are not easy to test.
+We cannot easily inspect the commands and see if they are doing the right thing.
+We cannot also simulate these commands as we don't know what they are doing.

 ## Pattern

-What pattern to deal with this is returning an `Effect` type instead of `Cmd msg`.
+The **effects pattern** allows us to deal with these issues by returning an `Effect` type instead of `Cmd msg` from `update`.

 ```haskell
 type Effect